 While thewon’t be winning any awards for design, its functionality and low cost still make it a very competitive option.
 Note that while there is an SD card reader on the PC, the cheaper versions do not include an optical drive, which you will have to pay more for.

 Read our full Dell XPS 8940 SE review

 Why you should buy this: It’s a super-powerful system in an attractive, quiet chassis.

 Who it’s for: Creatives and data analysts who need a powerful desktop today.

-Why you should buy this: You need unthrottled silicon performance for creative workflows.
+Why you should buy this: You need cutting-edge power at a relatively affordable price.

 Read our picks for the best Mac Pro alternatives